jkransen/framboos/README.md

 Wiring notes
 ------------

-Please do use the resistors that come with the Starter Kit, or your own resistors if you don't use that kit.
-Connect them serially, which means like this: Connect one leg of the resistor to the - (minus) bottom line of the breadboard, where you also connected the ground.
+Please do use the resistors that come with the Starter Kit (or your own resistors if you don't use that kit) when connecting LEDs, or the current will fry them.
+Connect them serially, which means like this: connect one leg of the resistor to the - (minus) bottom line of the breadboard, where you also connected the ground of the Raspberry Pi.
 Connect the other side of the resistor with the short leg of the LED.
 Connect the long leg of the LED to whatever port you connect it to.